muenchhausen/gradle-docker-plugin-sample/README.md

 cd gradle-docker-plugin-sample
 ./gradlew dockerBuildImage
 ```
-if it is sucessful, you will see an image id.
+if it is successful, you will see an image id.

 For using the docker commands, you might need to set ```DOCKER_HOST``` and other env Variables that came from ```boot2docker shellinit``` first.
 If you are unsure about the image id, list it and choose it: